mkutter72/project4-frontend-II/README.md

 * As a user I want to add events to the calendar
 * As a user I want to remove event from the calendar
 * As a user I want to see new events appear if another user is online and creating events
-* As a user I want to see new events appear if another user is online and creating events
 * As a user I want to see events be removed if another user is online and removing events